 In developing a parenting time schedule, you should include:

 You can put the schedules on a calendar and include it in your parenting agreement.
 If you and the other parent can’t agree on a visitation schedule, the court will make one for you.

 If parents do not agree, the court will examine the facts of the case and use the “best interests of the child” standard in reaching its decision.
 Factors the courts will consider include:

-Grandparents and other relatives do not have a legal right to visitation, but a grandparent, great-grandparent, or sibling denied reasonable visitation may file a request for a visitation order from the courts if . . .
+Unlike parents, grandparents and other relatives do not have a legal right to visitation.
+However, a grandparent, great-grandparent, or sibling denied reasonable visitation may file a request for a visitation order from the courts if . . .

-Visitation issues are complex and vital to your children’s well-being and adjustment.
+Visitation and child custody issues are complex and vital to your children’s well-being and adjustment.
 The facts and circumstances of every case are different, and situations of parents and children often change, so it makes sense to seek legal counsel to reach the best arrangement for your family.
-The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd., represent and advise clients in all types of matters related to making and modifying parental plans; we can also help you with child custody, child custody removals and paternity issues.
+The skilled Illinois family law attorneys at Wolfe & Stec, Ltd., represent and advise clients in all types of matters related to making and modifying parental plans; we can also help you with child custody, child custody removals and paternity issues.

 During trial four experts all testified against our client the Judge found it was in the best interest of the child that our client be awarded custody.
 We have successfully represented clients in numerous child custody cases.

 We recently analyzed a case whereby the opposing side was seeking a substantial award of maintenance against our client.
 After a thorough review of the facts and circumstances and several hearings, our client’s obligation to pay maintenance was limited to two years at half of what his former spouse was seeking.